-Get your application secure by remediating vulnerabilities or enabling Protection rules.
+Get your application secure by remediating vulnerabilities or enabling Protect rules.
 We provide you with a grade to show you how well your application is performing.
 Visit the Contrast Scoring Guide for more information.

-Be aware of libraries that may be vulnerable and bring them up to date by going to the Libraries tab in the application's Overview page.
+Be aware of libraries that may be vulnerable and bring them up to date by going to the Libraries tab in the application's overview page.

 Contrast provides you with a grade for the library, known Common Vulnerabilities and Exposures (CVEs), latest version and release date, used and total classes in the library, and the application that's using the library.
 Contrast calculates this grade based on three things: the age of the library, how many versions behind the library is, and the number of known CVEs that affect the library.

-For more information, read the article on Library Analysis.
+For more information, read Library Analysis.

 In the Servers page, you can set the environment for each server to Development, QA or Production.
 Select your application in the grid to compare the differences across environments as code travels and track vulnerabilities in the Overview page.
 Contrast sets up a shell for you to designate servers; once that’s in place, Contrast can get busy finding weaknesses.